 - Check whether the image size is shown or not with the uploaded image.

-- Check if there is Profile Picture that exists.
-Then deleting should either open up a Confirmation Dialog Box or delete the Picture directly.
+- Check if there is a Profile Picture that exists.
+Then deleting should open a Confirmation Dialog Box or delete the Picture directly.

 - If the User selects YES, delete, then the Picture should be deleted and replaced with a blank/default Profile Picture icon.